 Why founders don’t want to do sales

-1. You don’t want to learn sales because you think it means forcing people to make decisions in your favor, being shady, poking your nose into their business.
+1. You don’t want to learn sales because you think it means forcing people to make decisions in your favor

 The perception of sales (when it comes to people that don’t have experience) is that salespeople are similar to brokers from the Wolf of Wall Street (NSFW).